DiedrichsenLab/MultiTaskBattery/docs/getting_started.rst

 - **MultiTaskBattery**: Contains the core Python modules and classes needed to run tasks.
 - **stimuli**: Stores the stimuli used in experiments, organized into subfolders for each task (e.g., `n_back` for n-back tasks).
-- **experiments**: Stores experiment examples that you can use as a starting point.
-You can place your own experiment folder here too, but we recommend keeping it in a separate local folder on your machine instead.
+- **experiments**: Stores example experiments that you can use as a starting point.
+Your own experiment should live in its own folder **outside** the repository (not inside ``experiments/``), so that updates to MultiTaskBattery never interfere with your work.

 ::